 In her bedroom, Janet shares with her Chaperone her excitement about the upcoming nuptials.
 This prompts the Chaperone to perform a rousing anthem about alcoholism ("As We Stumble Along"), which is not particularly relevant to the plot.
 Man in Chair explains that this song was written into the show due to the demands of the actress playing the Drowsy Chaperone, who always insisted that a rousing anthem be included in every show in which she performed.
-After Janet departs to find Robert, Adolpho arrives and mistakes the Chaperone for Janet.
-The Chaperone quickly accepts his advances ("Adolpho").
+After Janet departs to find Robert, Aldolpho arrives and mistakes the Chaperone for Janet.
+The Chaperone quickly accepts his advances ("Aldolpho").

-Janet encounters Robert, who is roller-skating blind-folded in the garden.
-She puts on a bad French accent and he fails to recognize her.
+Janet encounters Robert, who is roller skating blindfolded in the garden.
+She puts on a bad French accent, and he fails to recognize her.
 At her request, he tells this alleged "stranger" how he first fell in love with Janet and they relive the moment together ("Accident Waiting to Happen").
 However, this results in a kiss, whereupon Janet gets angry and accuses Robert of having kissed "a strange French Girl on your wedding day!"

 Meanwhile, Kitty fails to persuade Feldzeig that he doesn't need Janet anymore because he has her as a replacement.
 The Gangsters arrive, angry that Feldzeig has not yet ruined the wedding.
 He distracts them by convincing them that they have showbiz talent ("Toledo Surprise").
-Aldolpho arrives to announce that the wedding is off because he has seduced the bride, but Feldzeig informs him that he has in fact seduced the Chaperone instead.
+Aldolpho arrives to announce that the wedding is off because he has seduced the bride, but Feldzeig informs him that he has, in fact, seduced the Chaperone instead.
 However, Janet arrives to announce that the wedding is indeed off because Robert "kissed a French girl."
-Feldzeig is ecstatic, and leads the company in another rendition of "Toledo Surprise".
+Feldzeig is ecstatic and leads the company in another rendition of "Toledo Surprise."

 Janet laments the collapse of her romance with Robert ("Bride's Lament") and decides to continue her life as a star showgirl.

-Mrs. Tottendale assures her Underling that the wedding preparations should continue regardless of the apparent disaster ("Love is Always Lovely").
+Mrs. Tottendale assures her Underling that the wedding preparations should continue, regardless of the apparent disaster ("Love Is Always Lovely").
 She also makes it clear that she is in love with the Underling.

 There is great rejoicing in anticipation of the multiple weddings ("Wedding Bells #2").
-George has neglected to arrange for a Minister, but fortunately Trix the Aviatrix arrives and it is decided that since she is technically the "captain" of a "ship" of sorts, she can officiate the weddings ("I Do, I Do in the Sky") and fly the wedding party to Rio for the Honeymoon.
+George has neglected to arrange for a Minister, but, fortunately, Trix the Aviatrix arrives, and it is decided that, since she is technically the "captain" of a "ship" of sorts, she can officiate the weddings ("I Do, I Do in the Sky") and fly the wedding party to Rio for the Honeymoon.

 The show is abruptly cut short by a power failure in Man in Chair's apartment.
 As the Superintendent arrives to attend to the breakers, the Man explains his love for the show as an antidote to "the dreary horrors of the real world."
 The entire cast joins him onstage for the grand finale ("As We Stumble Along – Reprise").